Superrehtard/old_diaspora_wiki/Installing-on-Ubuntu.md

 ## Done

 Congrats!
 You have all your dependencies installed.
-Go back to [[Installing and Running Diaspora]].
+Go back to [Installing and Running Diaspora](https://github.com/diaspora/diaspora/wiki/Notes-on-Installing-and-Running-Diaspora).